-Full Interest-Only SARM Loan with a Balloon Payment.
+Full Interest-Only Hybrid Loan with a Balloon Payment.
 No scheduled principal payments are due on a loan during its term.
-The interest rate on each loan adjusts periodically during its term.
-Each time the rate is adjusted, the monthly payment amount is changed to the amount necessary to pay only the monthly interest due on the outstanding principal balance at the then-applicable interest rate.
-As a result, if the pool contains full interest-only mortgage loans, distributions on the certificates during their entire term will consist of interest alone at the then-applicable pool accrual rate and unscheduled principal from partial or full prepayment on the loans.
+During the fixed-rate period, the monthly payment amount will equal the monthly interest due on the outstanding principal balance at the fixed interest rate.
+Each time the rate is adjusted during the adjustable-rate period, the monthly payment amount is changed to the amount necessary to pay only the monthly interest due on the outstanding principal balance at the then-applicable interest rate.
+As a result, if the pool contains full interest-only mortgage loans, distributions on the certificates during their entire term will consist of interest alone at the then-applicable interest rate and unscheduled principal from partial or full prepayment on the loans.
 The final scheduled payment at maturity is a balloon payment of all outstanding principal.

-Partial Interest-Only SARM Loan with a Balloon Payment.
-The interest rate on each loan adjusts periodically during its term.
-The interest rate may be fixed for a period of time before it begins to adjust.
+Partial Interest-Only, Partially Amortizing Hybrid Loan with a Balloon Payment.
 During an initial period of time, the borrower's required monthly payment is set at an amount sufficient to pay only the monthly interest due on the outstanding principal balance at the then-applicable interest rate.
-As a result, if the pool contains mortgage loans of this type, during this initial period distributions on the certificates will consist of interest alone at the then-applicable pool accrual rate and unscheduled principal from partial or full prepayments on the loans.
-On the first payment due date after the end of the interest-only period, and after each subsequent rate adjustment, the monthly payment amount is changed to the amount necessary to pay interest at the then-applicable interest rate and to pay the fixed principal payment specified in the mortgage note.
-The final scheduled payment at maturity is a balloon payment of all outstanding principal.
+As a result, if the pool contains mortgage loans of this type, during this initial period distributions on the certificates will consist of interest alone at the then-applicable interest rate and unscheduled principal from partial or full prepayments on the loans.
+On the first payment due date after the end of the interest-only period, the monthly payment amount is changed to the amount necessary to pay interest at the then-applicable interest rate (after giving effect to any changes in the applicable interest rate during the adjustable-rate period) and to pay principal in an amount that partially amortizes the outstanding principal balance of the loan on a level payment basis over the remainder of its term, based on the then-applicable interest rate.
+The amount of principal amortized each month is equal to the principal that would be amortized over an amortization schedule (typically 25 or 30 years) that is longer than the term (typically 7 to 10 years) of the loan.
+Because only a small portion of the principal amount of the mortgage loan will have amortized before the balloon payment on the loan is due, the final scheduled payment at maturity is a balloon payment that is substantially larger than any previous scheduled payment.